Construction 101 and Weatherization 101 Workshops

 A six week intensive program designed to equip you with the skills necessary for an entry-level job in the well-paid and growing field of weatherization and home energy efficiency

-A six-week intensive program designed to equip you with the skills and certifications necessary for an entry level job in carpentry and construction
+A six-week intensive program designed to equip you with the skills and certifications necessary for an entry level job in the construction trades

 Join the Green-Energy movement in the fast-growing, HIGH-WAGE field of home-energy efficiency as a Weatherization Technician